IshYoBoy/aaa-ishyoboy-google-chrome-44-ssl-fix/README.md

 https://code.google.com/p/chromium/issues/detail?id=505268

 <strong>6.
 CONTRIBUTORS</strong>

-Thanks to <a href="https://github.com/tomsommer" target="_blank">Tom Sommer</a> for the active approach in making the plugin better
+Thanks to <a href="https://github.com/tomsommer" target="_blank">Tom Sommer</a> for the active approach in making the plugin better.

 <strong>7.
 BUY ME A COFFEE:</strong>